 It was much easier once I decided that my version of homemade tater tots were not going to be the traditional shape, the little log rolls that are so familiar.
 Trying to achieve that shape seemed to call for some kind of binding agent, probably flour or some other ingredient that I likely find either useless or maybe even detrimental.

 I wasn’t happy adding flour to my potatoes, or many of the other ingredients that I found online when looking for recipes for taters.
-But I did like the idea of a straight forward recipe, keeping it simple, with real food and a lack of added chemicals and preservatives.
+But I did like the idea of a straight forward potatoe recipe (like my pan roasted potato recipe,) keeping it simple, with real food and a lack of added chemicals and preservatives.

 As an unexpected bonus, as part of figuring out how to best prepare the potatoes for my tater tots, I found a method that uses my Vitamix to shred the potatoes.
 If I pour roughly 6 cups of water in my Vitamix, then I can add two potatoes, quartered, and they’ll float a little bit, so that I can turn my Vitamix on a very low speed, just 1 or 2, and it will completely shred the potatoes very quickly.